mahamnasir13/codechallenge/README.md

 i consumed the bands in town api. on landing page i entered the artist name, and i get all the events of that artist. there is add button through which you can add that event to myshows when myshows on the left side of your landing page you will go to all the events that you added from there you can also remove the selected events. you ca also sort the events by city name.

+to run this app

+-go to from the folder open command prompt.
+-enter "npm start" and wait.
+-bands in town runs on "localhost:3000"